Soulace

 Coping with the death of a loved one is not an easy task.
 There is a need for a service for such situations that can make the experience of dealing with hospitals, funeral homes, offices and their convoluted formalities a less unpleasant one.

-I worked on designing this service for Design Project II during my 3rd semester.
+I worked on conceptualising and designing this service experience during my Masters.

 Background